 In case the driver is not available, you can always download them from the OEM website.
 Once you have it, you should be able to either run it directly to install it again on your device.

-The last tip is to remove unwanted drivers who had been missed by the Hardware Troubleshooter or they just keep reappearing.
-This is going to be little detailed so be careful.
-And yes you need admin privileges for all these.
+The last tip is to remove unwanted drivers who had been missed by the Hardware Troubleshooter, or they keep reappearing.
+This is going to be a little detailed, so be careful.
+And yes, you need admin privileges for all these.

 - Open a command prompt with admin privileges.

 - There will be no output for this as you are just enabling a setting to make the hidden devices appear in the device manager.

 - Next, type devmgmt.msc and hit enter to launch the Windows Device Manager Console.

 - In the Device Manager Console, from the View menu, select Show Hidden Devices.

 This will show you the list of devices, drivers, and services that were not installed or uninstalled properly.
 You can find your offending device, right-click, and choose to uninstall to remove it from the system completely.
 Do note that if the devices are gray in color, do not delete them.
 Only remove those which you think are causing issues.
 Also, make sure to remove one, and check and then come back if it doesn’t work.

 How do I download the HID-compliant touch screen?

 If required, you can download the HID-compliant touch screen driver from Microsoft Update Catalog, Manufacturer’s official website, Via Device Manager, or by using the Optional Updates feature of Windows 11/10.